firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

-After three quarters of a century we are still unable to parametrise the dissipative effects of the small scales so it is very difficult to get a good quantiative predictions as to the mean structure of the gyre that is generated.
+After three quarters of a century we are still unable to parametrise the dissipative effects of the small scales so it is very difficult to get a good quantitative predictions as to the mean structure of the gyre that is generated.
 However, this demo aims to compute the structure of the oceanic gyre given particular parameters.
 The interested reader can read more about this in